Renewed fighting has erupted in the Central African Republic, where French and African soldiers have been trying to quell unrest.

-Prime Minister Nicolas Tiangaye on Thursday announced plans to speed up a transition of power.
+On Thursday, Prime Minister Nicolas Tiangaye announced plans to speed up a transition of power.
 He said the presidential election originally set for 2015 will instead be held next year and that a new national election authority will be sworn in by early next week.

 The prime minister spoke to reporters after a meeting in the capital Bangui with U.S. ambassador to the U.N.
 Samantha Power.

-"When people see division among the leaders, it sends a signal that the society is divided and so, they need to show unity."
+In a VOA interview, the ambassador urged cooperation, saying, "When people see division among the leaders, it sends a signal that the society is divided and so, they need to show unity."